-Dick Huiras is the President of the Board of Directors for Adoption Support Advocates, an adoptee, adoptive parent, and successful business owner among other things.
+Dick Huiras is an adoptee, adoptive parent, and successful business owner among other things.
 This is a brief overview of his adoption story.

 The True Story of an Adoptee

 I was born on May 17, 1943, in St. Paul, Minnesota.
 My biological mother and father were married, though, just not to each other.
 For eight months, my biological mother’s husband would not pay any attention to me because he was not the father.
 My biological mother knew this was not going to be a good environment for me and decided, after eight months, that I should be turned over to the Catholic Charities Adoption Agency.
 They took me in, sent me to a foster home and, then, sealed the records.
 As the adoptee, my past as a human at the age of eight months was locked along with my biological medical history and family history.

 For all intent and purposes, my life started at the age of three years and two weeks when a wonderful couple wanted to give a forever home to a child and were willing to adopt what was known as an older child.
 Most adoptive families, at that time and, yet, today want a baby.

 So, off to a small farm in southern Minnesota.
 Over the years, I realized I was the lucky one as it was a great life with two wonderful parents.
 I was told, as a very young lad, that I was adopted.
 However, my parents knew very little about my past and the families of my biological mother and father.

 The adoption agency told my parents that my biological mother and father had the same financial background, which I later learned, was not the case.
 They revealed that my biological dad was a long haul truck driver of German decent and some other Scandinavian country.
 The adoption agency gave no information regarding my biological mother.